riddhidayma/Skillbridge/README.md

 # SkillBridge - Workshop Management Platform

-SkillBridge is a full-stack workshop management platform that streamlines the process of organizing, managing, and participating in technical workshops.
-The application supports multiple user roles with secure authentication, enabling mentors to conduct workshops while allowing learners to discover and enroll in them through an intuitive interface.
+SkillBridge is a full-stack workshop management platform designed to simplify the organization and participation of technical workshops.
+The application provides separate interfaces for learners and mentors, enabling mentors to create and manage workshops while allowing learners to discover, enroll in, and track workshops through an intuitive web application.

 ---